 - Using a sharp knife or peeler remove the skin from oranges.
 Remove the pith, the white part of the skin, from the peel and cut into thin strips about 1-inch long.

-- Bring to a boil then reduce heat to medium-low.
+- In a small pan over medium heat add orange peels and ¼ cup water with 1 tablespoon sugar.
+Bring to a boil then reduce heat to medium-low.
 Cook until syrupy, about 15 minutes.
 Remove from heat and reserve.

-- In a small pan over medium heat add carrots and 1 TBS butter.
+- Cut carrots into match-stick size strips.
+In a small pan over medium heat add carrots and 1 tablespoon butter.

 - In a small pan, dry toast nuts over medium heat.
 Once toasted, remove from heat and reserve.

-- Cook for 3 minutes then stir in ยฝ teaspoon of the saffron water.
+- In a small pan over medium-heat combine 1 tablespoon butter and raisins.
+Cook for 3 minutes then stir in ½ teaspoon of the saffron water.
 Reserve the raisins.

 - When rice is done steaming, scoop out a spatula-full of rice and place in small bowl.
 Stir in remaining saffron water and stir to make the rice uniformly golden.